iron-fish/ironfish/CONTRIBUTING.md

 Thanks in advance for your help.

+# Verified Issues

+At the heart of the community contribution system is our issues list, and the idea of "verified" issues.
+These issues will have a green `verified` tag in Github, which indicates that the issue has been reviewed and confirmed by an IF core team member as an approved change for the product.

+All pull requests *must* reference a verified issue to be merged into the codebase.
+If the issue the PR solves does not link to a verified issue (or any issue at all), you must create that issue and get it verified before the PR can be reviewed.

 # Contributor Workflow

 Pull requests are the best way to propose a new change to the codebase.